 SWANA and other groups, including the National Waste and Recycling Association, say they have struggled with misinformation about the challenges facing recycling, including inflated cancellation numbers.
 But alarm over recycling has also generated an outpouring of interest at the federal level, with backing from the industry, that could lead to policy changes in the future.

-In the meantime, some communities have already backtracked on their decisions to cancel curbside programs.
-Deerfield Beach in Florida restarted service with a new processing fee last year, for example, while Oregon's Hood River County resumed recycling in many areas this summer after raising rates and cutting mixed plastics.
+In the meantime, some communities have backtracked on their decisions to cancel curbside programs.
+Deerfield Beach in Florida restarted service with a new processing fee, for example, while Oregon's Hood River County resumed recycling in many areas last summer after raising rates and cutting mixed plastics.
 Other situations are more complex.
-In Maine, several communities canceled while they await the opening of a Fiberight facility, which allows for commingling of recyclables and waste.
+In Maine, several communities canceled while they awaited the opening of a Fiberight facility, which allows for commingling of recyclables and waste.

 If you know of any necessary updates to this list, please contact us at [email protected]